umbraco/UmbracoDocs/Reference/Querying/DynamicPublishedContent/Collections.md

-#DynamicPublishedContent
+#IPublishedContent Collections

+NOTE: All methods available on IPublishedContent are also available on DynamicPublishedContent.
+The documentation on this page consists only of the specialized methods available on DynamicPublishedContent, to see all methods available for IPublishedContent, see [this documentation](../IPublishedContent/Collections.md).

 ##Collections
-All collections returned by Model are of type DynamicContentList, which itself has a collection of properties.
+All collections returned by Model are of type DynamicPublishedContentList, which itself has a collection of properties.

 ###.[DocumentTypeAlias]s (Pluralised Collections)
 Returns the children of the current page, matching the Document type alias